dwkim606/IPPBA/README.md

 ## How to run:

-Type "make all", then "./test" to run the binary file.
+Type "make all", then "./test" to run the program.

 ## Parameter selection:
 #### Comment in and out the parameter set in define.h file.